 Why?
 Because bat speed is the single biggest factor in determining how far the ball flies when it’s hit.
 Yes, there are other factors in play, but bat speed is number one.
 If your child is struggling at the plate with a bat that’s too large for them, they won’t be able to generate bat speed and they’re liable to be an easy out, which means they’ll wind up on the bench or won’t make the team at all.

-How to Measure for a Bat
+3 Ways to Measure Bat Size

 Method 1: Have your child extend an arm straight out to the side.
-Place the grip end of the bat against the centre of your child's chest, with the barrel end against their extended hand.
+Place the grip end of the bat against the center of your child's chest, with the barrel end against their extended hand.
 If they can wrap their fingertips over the end of the bat, it's the right length.
 If they can't, then the bat is too long.
 If the end of the bat only reaches their palm then the bat is too short.

 Method 3: Have your child extend one arm straight out in front of them.
 Place the grip end of the bat against their chest and extend it outward toward their hand.
 They should be able to rest the beginning of the barrel in their hand.
 This is the least precise method, but some will still find it useful.

+But there’s more to choosing the correct bat size than just the length.
 Here are some other things to consider when measuring bat size.

 Getting a bat that is the right weight is largely a matter of feel.
-Once you determine the correct length, have your child do practice swings with several bats of differing weight.
+Once you determine the correct measurement for length, have your child do practice swings with several bats of differing weight.
 If you notice the barrel of the bat is drooping when they swing, the bat is too heavy.